paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 After the application creation, you'll land on the application dashboard page.
 On dashboard, you can see application status, check runtime logs, track deployment status, and manage application settings.

 ### App Spec
 Digital Ocean sets the path to Dockerfiles to the root by default.
-For the `Full-Stack` build type, you will need to change it manually.
+You will need to change it manually.
 Navigate to Settings, expand the App spec tab and change `dockerfile_path` in the editor.

 ![Create app review](/img/deployment/digital-ocean-apps/do-settings-app-spec.png)